Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Results and Analysis

-\textbf{PM on Naive.}~~ We further pre-train RoBERTa on the \texttt{Naive} dataset with our pragmatic masking strategy (PM) and compare to a model pre-trained on the same dataset with random masking (RM).
-As Table~\ref{tab:pmlm_res} shows, PM outperforms RM with an average improvement of $0.69$ macro F\textsubscript{1} points across the $15$ tasks.\footnote{RM does not improve over the baseline RoBERTa (not further pre-trained) as Table~\ref{tab:pmlm_res} shows.} We also observe that PM improves over RM in $12$ out of the $15$ tasks, thus reflecting the utility of our PM strategy even when working with a dataset such as \texttt{Naive} where it is not guaranteed (although likely) that a tweet will have hashtags and/or emojis.
+\textbf{PM on Naive.}~~ We further pre-train RoBERTa on the \texttt{Naive} dataset with our pragmatic masking strategy (PM) and compare to a model trained on the same dataset with random masking (RM).
+As Table~\ref{tab:pmlm_res} shows, PM-N outperforms RM-N with an average improvement of $0.69$ macro $F_1$ points across the $15$ tasks.
+We also observe that PM-N improves over RM-N in $12$ out of the $15$ tasks, thus reflecting the effectiveness of our PM strategy even when working with a dataset such as \texttt{Naive} where it is not guaranteed (although likely) that a tweet has hashtags and/or emojis.
+Moreover, RM-N outperforms RM-NR on eight tasks with improvement of $0.12$ average $F_1$.
+This indicates that pragmatic cues (i.e., emoji and hashtags) are essential for learning social media data.

 \textbf{PM of Hashtags.}~~ To study the effect of PM on the controlled setting where we guarantee each sample has at least one hashtag \textit{anywhere}, we further pre-train RoBERTa on the \texttt{Hashtag\_any} dataset with PM (PM-HA in Table~\ref{tab:pmlm_res}) and compare to a model further pre-trained on the same dataset with the RM (RM-HA).
-As Table~\ref{tab:pmlm_res} shows, PM does not improve over RM.
-Rather, PM results are marginally lower than those of RM.
+As Table~\ref{tab:pmlm_res} shows, PM-HA does not improve over RM-HA.
+Rather, PM-HA results are marginally lower than those of RM-HA.
+We suspect that the degradation is due to confusions when a hashtag is used as a word of a sentence.
+Thus, we investigate the effectiveness of hashtag location.

-\textit{\textbf{Effect of Hashtag Location.}}~~ We also investigate whether it is more helpful to further pre-train on the tweets with one hashtag \textit{at the end}.
+\textit{\textbf{Effect of Hashtag Location.}}~~ Previous studies~\cite{ren2016context, abdul-2017-emonet} use hashtags as a proxy to label data with social meaning concepts, indicating that hashtags occuring at the end of posts are reliable cues.
 Hence, we further pre-train RoBERTa on the \texttt{Hashtag\_end} dataset with PM and RM, respectively.
-As Table~\ref{tab:pmlm_res} shows, PM exploiting hashtags in the end (PM-HE) outperforms random masking (RM-HE) with an average improvement of $1.08$ macro $F_1$ across the $15$ tasks.
-It is noteworthy that PM-HE shows improvements over RM-HE in the majority of tasks ($12$ tasks), and both of them outperform the baseline.
+As Table~\ref{tab:pmlm_res} shows, PM exploiting hashtags in the end (PM-HE) outperforms random masking (RM-HE) with an average improvement of $1.08$ $F_1$ across the $15$ tasks.
+It is noteworthy that PM-HE shows improvements over RM-HE in the majority of tasks ($12$ tasks), and both of them outperform the baselines (1) and (3).
+Compared to RM-HA and PM-HA, the results demonstrate the utility of end-location hashtags on training a LM.